SanaullahKayani/micropytyhon-ulab/README.md

 ```

 ### Run Micropython on ESP-32
-Just open the terminal and run this command.
-This command is for Linux Operating System
+Just open the terminal and run this command. /dev/ttyUSB0 is most common port used in Linux for ESP_32, you can change the port accordingly.
 ```bash
 picocom -b 115200 /dev/ttyUSB0
 ```